What Is the UTI Early Employment Program (EEP)?

 The Career Services team helps match employers with students in their locales for consideration as part-time employees.
 Students in the EEP also may become candidates for full-time positions when they graduate and have the potential to receive reimbursement from employers for education-related expenses although this varies by employer.
 All decisions are made by the employer.

 Whether you’re a UTI student, graduate or an employer looking to hire, Career Services has the resources to help.
 Team members are here to listen and come up with approaches to help with your goals!
-They also host career fairs and interview days to help students and employers connect and start conversations.
+They also host career fairs and interview days to help students and employers network and start conversations.

-Visit our Career Services page to learn more if you’re a student or grad, and check out our Employer Resources page to find out more about how we can help identify the talent needed to fill open positions.
+Visit our Career Services page to learn more if you’re a student or grad and check out our Employer Resources page to find out more about how we can help identify the talent needed to fill open positions.

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.